Beyond-ML-Labs/BeyondML/README.md

 pip install .
 ```

+### Mac M1 Users

+For those with a Mac with an M1 processor, the installation steps above will likely not work, as an experimental version of TensorFlow is needed to run on that chipset.
+Please follow the steps provided at [this link](https://developer.apple.com/metal/tensorflow-plugin/) to install the TensorFlow metal plugin and version of TensorFlow supported on the M1 platform.
+After those steps are complete, run the above commands *without* installing the dependencies file.

 ## Capabilities

 The MANN package includes two subpackages, the `mann.utils` package and the `mann.layers` package.
-As the name implies, the `mann.utils` package includes utilities which compliment the training of the models.
-Similarly, the `mann.layers` package includes custom Keras-compatible layers which can be used to train sparse multitask models.
+As the name implies, the `mann.utils` package includes utilities which assist in model training.
+The `mann.layers` package includes custom Keras-compatible layers which can be used to train sparse multitask models.

 ### Utils

 The `mann.utils` subpackage has three main functions, the `mask_model` function, the `get_custom_objects` function, and the `convert_model` function.

 1. `mask_model`
-    - The `mask_model` function is central to the RSN2 training procedure and enables masking/pruning a model so a large percentage of the weights are inactive
+    - The `mask_model` function is central to the RSN2 training procedure and enables masking/pruning a model so a large percentage of the weights are inactive.
-    - Inputs to the `mask_model` function are a TensorFlow model, a percentile in integer form, a method - either one of 'gradients' or 'magnitude', input data, and output data
+    - Inputs to the `mask_model` function are a TensorFlow model, a percentile in integer form, a method - either one of 'gradients' or 'magnitude', input data, and target data.
 2. `get_custom_objects`
     - The `get_custom_objects` function takes no parameters and returns a dictionary of all custom objects required to load a model trained using this package.
-3. `convert_model`
+3. `remove_layer_masks`
-    - The `convert_model` takes a trained model with masked layers and converts it to a model without masking layers.
+    - The `remove_layer_masks` function takes a trained model with masked layers and converts it to a model without masking layers.

 ### Layers

 The `mann.layers` subpackage contains custom Keras-compatible layers which can be used to train sparse multitask models.
 The layers contained in this package are as follows:

 1. `MaskedDense`
-    - This layer is nearly identical to the Keras Dense layer, but it supports masking and pruning to reduce the number of active weights
+    - This layer is nearly identical to the Keras Dense layer, but it supports masking and pruning to reduce the number of active weights.
 2. `MaskedConv2D`
-    - This layer is nearly identical to the Keras Conv2D layer, but it supports masking and pruning to reduce hte number of active weights
+    - This layer is nearly identical to the Keras Conv2D layer, but it supports masking and pruning to reduce the number of active weights.
 3. `MultiMaskedDense`
-    - This layer supports isolating pathways within the network and dedicating them for individual tasks and performing fully-connected operations on the input data
+    - This layer supports isolating pathways within the network and dedicating them for individual tasks and performing fully-connected operations on the input data.
 4. `MultiMaskedConv2D`
-    - This layer supports isolating pathways within the network and dedicating them for individual tasks and performing convolutional operations on the input data
+    - This layer supports isolating pathways within the network and dedicating them for individual tasks and performing convolutional operations on the input data.
 5. `MultiDense`
     - This layer supports multitask inference using a fully-connected architecture and is not designed for training.
-Once a model is trained with the `MultiMaskedDense` layer, that layer can be converted into this layer for inference and reducing the number of weights in the network by removing the mask matrix
+Once a model is trained with the `MultiMaskedDense` layer, that layer can be converted into this layer for inference by using the `mann.utils.remove_layer_masks` function.
 6. `MultiConv2D`
     - This layer supports multitask inference using a convolutional architecture and is not designed for training.
-Once a model is trained with the `MultiMaskedConv2D` layer, that layer can be converted to this layer for inference and reducing the number of weights in the network by removing the mask matrix
+Once a model is trained with the `MultiMaskedConv2D` layer, that layer can be converted to this layer for inference by using the `mann.utils.remove_layer_masks` function.
 7. `SelectorLayer`
     - This layer selects which of the multiple inputs fed into it is returned as a result.
-This layer is designed to be used specifically with multitask layers
+This layer is designed to be used specifically with multitask layers.
 8. `SumLayer`
-    - This layer returns the element-wise sum of all of the inputs
+    - This layer returns the element-wise sum of all of the inputs.
 9. `FilterLayer`
-    - This layer can be turned on or off, and indicates whether the single input passed to it should be output or if all zeros should be returned
+    - This layer can be turned on or off, and indicates whether the single input passed to it should be output or if all zeros should be returned.
 10. `MultiMaxPool2D`
     - This layer implements Max Pool operations on multitask inputs.